-The National Collegiate Athletic Association (NCAA) Tournament Selection Committee announced the sixty-eight (68) teams that will participate in the 2011 NCAA Men’s Division I Basketball Championship Tournament.
-The Tournament will start with play-in games on Tuesday, March 15, 2011 and conclude with the Championship Game on Monday, April 4, 2011 in Houston, Texas.
-Over the next three weeks, the United States economy will lose an estimated $1.8 Billion in productivity as employees watch early round games; participate in office pools, and discussing the outcomes with co-workers.
+Brace yourselves, employers: March Madness is upon us.
+The 2013 National Collegiate Athletic Association (NCAA) Men’s Division I Basketball Championship Tournament will start with play-in games on Tuesday, March 19, 2013, and conclude with the Championship Game on Monday, April 8, 2013 in Atlanta, Georgia.
+During the tournament’s three weeks, the United States economy will lose an estimated $1.8 billion in productivity as employees watch early round games, participate in office pools, and discuss the outcomes with co-workers.

 The impact of March Madness is widespread.
 Challenger, Gray & Christmas estimate that 58.3 million people are expected to participate in office pools.
 The same organization forecasts that total online viewership of games by workers during working hours could reach at least 8.4 million employees.
 Many employers have abandoned all attempts to prohibit office pools and allow them to take place in the name of “morale.”
 While participation in a joint experience such as the NCAA Division I Men’s Basketball Tournament may have the effect of bringing employees together, there are still several legal implications that employers should consider: